Shot put: History

-Homer mentions competitions of rock throwing by soldiers during the siege of Troy but there is no record of any weights being thrown in Greek competitions.
-The first evidence for stone- or weight-throwing events were in the Scottish Highlands, and date back to approximately the first century.
-In the 16th century King Henry VIII was noted for his prowess in court competitions of weight and hammer throwing.
+The ancient Greek poet Homer mentions competitions in rock throwing by soldiers during the siege of Troy, but there is no record of any weights being thrown in Greek competitions.
+The first evidence for stone- or weight-throwing events was in the Scottish Highlands, and dates back to about the 1st century.
+The 16th-century English king Henry VIII was noted for his prowess in court competitions of weight and hammer throwing.

 The first events resembling the modern shot put likely occurred in the Middle Ages when soldiers held competitions in which they hurled cannonballs.
 Shot put competitions were first recorded in early 19th century Scotland, and were a part of the British Amateur Championships beginning in 1866.

 Competitors take their throw from inside a marked circle 2.135 m in diameter, with a "toe board" or "stop board" 10 cm high at the front of the circle.
 The distance thrown is measured from the inside of the circumference of the circle to the nearest mark made on the ground by the falling shot, with distances rounded down to the nearest centimetre under IAAF and WMA rules.